usaid-cs/yesterday-i-learned/random.md

 1. Those shelves at the end of grocery store aisles have a name.
 They are called *End Caps*.
 1. King George V was the king who renamed the House of Saxe-Coburg and Gotha to Windsor.
 1. Poor man's [Laksa](http://en.wikipedia.org/wiki/Laksa) can be imitated with [coconut whatever](http://en.wikipedia.org/wiki/Kerisik), curry, beef broth, chili oil, and cheese.
 A slightly less poor man can add fishballs instead of fish cake, and pho instead of spaghetti.
 The working man may even buy bean sprouts for the occasion, and use actual tofu puff instead of pretending tofu is okay.
-1. [Earthquake lights](http://en.wikipedia.org/wiki/Earthquake_light) are visible near places before an earthquake happens.
-There is no concrete explanation so far.
 1. It's possible for an egg to crack inside the hen (before it's laid).
 This can lead to infection and such.
 1. Hitler was Catholic.
 1. On learning [F# for fun and profit](https://fsharpforfunandprofit.com/about/): >These [banned] words include: "endofunctor", "anamorphism", "existential quantification", "beta reduction", "category theory", "final coalgebra", "Kleisli arrows", "Curry–Howard correspondence" and worst of all, the five letter word beginning with "m".
 1. Italian phonotactics do not usually permit verbs and polysyllabic nouns to end with consonants, excepting poetry and song, so foreign words may receive extra terminal vowel sounds.
-1. During the holocaust, gays in concentration camps had a 60% death rate.
-When the war was over, they just went to another prison.
-1. Every drug approved by the FDA must be tested by what they call the [Limulus amebocyte lysate test](http://m.theatlantic.com/technology/archive/2014/02/the-blood-harvest/284078/) (aka blue blood from horseshoe crabs)
 1. To give scrapy two keyword arguments, have multiple `-a`s.
 1. "won't touch x with a 10-foot pole" means "won't dare interfering with x".
 1. "SourceTree" is a git/hg GUI from Atlassian (making it legit for some reason).